johnjosephhorton/johnjosephhorton.github.io/research.md

-* Management Science
+*

-``Buyer Uncertainty about Seller Capacity:
+Buyer Uncertainty about Seller Capacity:
-Causes, Consequences, and a Partial Solution''
+Causes, Consequences, and a Partial Solution

-* Management Science
+*

-``The online laboratory: conducting experiments in a real labor market''
+The online laboratory: conducting experiments in a real labor market